4digitmwc/media-centre-articles/readme.md

 ![](https://cdn.discordapp.com/attachments/546525809440194560/1009838181480415313/unknown.png)

-Then you drop your markdown file or choose from your directory and write a **Commit Changes**
+Then you drop your markdown file or choose from your directory and write a commit message.

 ![](https://cdn.discordapp.com/attachments/546525809440194560/1009838767114309693/unknown.png)